 - Destination IP Address:

 - complete host address or network address

 - IP address of

 - next-hop router or directly connected network

 - Flags

-- Is destination IP address a net address or host address?
+- Is destination IP address a network address or a host address?

 - Is next hop, a router or directly connected?

 - Network interface on which to send packet